-Planting trees isn’t the only way iD Tech works toward a greener future.
-With our lineup of more than 60 technology courses for kids and teens, we’re also preparing students for bright futures in many careers, including green technology jobs.
+And with our in-demand curriculum, we’re also preparing students for bright futures in many careers, including green technology jobs.

 Does your child love trains, planes, and automobiles?
-Does he want to make them more eco-friendly without sacrificing safety or aesthetics?
+Do they want to make them more eco-friendly without sacrificing safety or aesthetics?
 Then a green technology job in the transportation field might be a good fit.

-For instance, last year, three Stanford engineers developed technology that would improve solar panel performance by shunting heat from solar cells and cooling it to convert more photons into electricity.
+2021 innovations in solar technology include floating solar farms, solar fabrics, and more sophisticated solar panels than ever.
 Better solar technology means fewer fossil fuels and therefore worse pollution.
 Talk about making an impact!

 Believe it or not, twenty-first century farming is an extremely technology-intensive job.
 And the most successful farmers are looking for ways to best utilize land, water, and other resources.
 Of course, the desire to optimize the use of said resources provides a consistent need for green technology that both benefits the land and the farmer.